-On the evening of 19th July 2019, the Twitter account belonging to the Metropolitan Police, who are responsible for policing London, was hacked.
+On the evening of 19th July 2019, the there was a social media hack on the Twitter account belonging to the Metropolitan Police, who are responsible for policing London.

 For a period of time, hackers had full control of the Met’s social media platforms.
 The problem first became apparent when some rather unusual tweets were published without the Metropolitan Police’s awareness.